quanteda/tutorials.quanteda.io/content/machine-learning/ca.en.markdown

 <img src="/machine-learning/ca.en_files/figure-html/unnamed-chunk-3-1.svg" width="768" />

-If you plot documents on multi-dimensional scale, you use `coef()` to obtain cordinates of lower dimensions.
+If you plot documents on multi-dimensional scale, you use `coef()` to obtain coordinates of lower dimensions.

 ```r